oracle/node-oracledb/doc/api.md

 prevents query results being unexpectedly truncated by the [`maxRows`](#propdbmaxrows) limit and removes the need to oversize `maxRows` to avoid such truncation.
-Otherwise, for queries that return a known small number of rows, non-result set queries may have less overhead.
+Otherwise, for queries that return a known small number of rows, non-Result Set queries may have less overhead.

-A result set is created when the `execute()` option property [`resultSet`](#executeoptions) is `true`.
-Result set rows can be fetched using [`getRow()`](#getrow) or [`getRows()`](#getrows) on the `execute()` callback function's `result.resultSet` parameter property.
+A Result Set is created when the `execute()` option property [`resultSet`](#executeoptions) is `true`.
+Result Set rows can be fetched using [`getRow()`](#getrow) or [`getRows()`](#getrows) on the `execute()` callback function's `result.resultSet` parameter property.

-For result sets the [`maxRows`](#propdbmaxrows) limit is ignored.
+For Result Sets, the [`maxRows`](#propdbmaxrows) limit is ignored.
 All rows can be fetched.

-When all rows have been fetched, or the application does not want to continue getting more rows, then the result set should be freed using [`close()`](#close).
+When all rows have been fetched, or the application does not want to continue getting more rows, then the Result Set should be freed using [`close()`](#close).

 REF CURSORS returned from a PL/SQL block via an `oracledb.CURSOR` OUT